 10. Maxed Out: Hard Times, Easy Credit and the Era of Predatory Lenders

 In 2006, director James Scurlock focused his attention on the credit card industry, and the result was Maxed Out: Hard Times, Easy Credit and the Era of Predatory Lenders.
 To draw attention to the abusive practices of the banks and how they are affecting our society, Scurlock interviews debtors, creditors, and financial experts.
-His contention is that banks deliberately lure people likely to have trouble repaying loans into financial traps, and that this is made possible by apathetic lawmakers, government connections, and the debt collection industry.
+His contention is that banks deliberately lure people likely to have trouble repaying loans into financial traps with no IVA Advice at all, and that this is made possible by apathetic lawmakers, government connections, and the debt collection industry.
 Maxed Out received the Special Jury Prize at the South by Southwest Film Festival in 2006.

 9. Outfoxed: Rupert Murdoch’s War on Journalism